 Existing surface water monitoring in the Cuyama Basin is extremely limited.
-Surface water monitoring in the Basin is limited to DWR's California Data Exchange Center program, and monitoring performed by the United States Geological Survey (USGS).
+Surface water monitoring in the basin is limited to DWR's California Data Exchange Center program, and monitoring performed by the United States Geological Survey (USGS).
 The only California Data Exchange Center gage in the Cuyama River watershed is at Lake Twitchell, which is downstream of the Cuyama Basin.
-The USGS has two active gages that capture flows in the Cuyama River watershed upstream of Lake Twitchell, as well as four deactivated gages (Figure 1-20).
+The USGS has four active gages that capture flows in the Cuyama River watershed upstream of Lake Twitchell, as well as three deactivated gages (Figure 1-24).
+A new stream gage was installed in 2021 on the Cuyama River near New Cuyama (ID11136710).
+In addition, gage 11136500, which was previously deactivated, was reactivated in 2021.
 Table 1-1 lists the active and deactivated gages in the Basin.